bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/project.md

 ## You

 What do you care about?
+Intuition, gut feelings, hunches - fast thinking, System 1 thinking, rapid cognition Statistics
+North American archaeology
+Education
+Artificial intelligence
+Demographics, especially fertility rates
+The end of civilization
+Theology
+Loving my neighbor as myself
+Bringing others to Christ
+Perfecting the Saints
+Serving others

 What do you know about?
+Document management, entrepreneurship
+Religions of the world
+Christianity
+Hero's Journey
+Self-reliance
+Developmental cognitive neuroscience
+Software management
+Kombucha home brewing
+Sourdough baking
+Small-scale solar power plants
+Rucking

 What decisions do you face?
+How to get Blnqr written
+Finding a job
+How to become a great data scientist
+Should we move? if so, where?
+What path can take me to writing a book.
+Working title: "Artificial Intelligence and the Gospel of Jesus Christ"

 ## Seven templates